Cover Image Credit: AdamHillTravel for Pixabay

 By rail: Colombo Railway Station is the nearest railhead to reach Kandy Railway Station.
 Colombo to Kandy train ride, offering great nature views, is one of the most scenic rides in the world.

-Kandy, being an important spiritual city and a major tourist attraction in Sri Lanka, has a lot to offer; Its beauty has made people remain awestruck and spellbound, looking at the variety it has to offer to the tourists is indeed a serene and beautiful. only if you are good enough to grab it!
+Kandy, being an important spiritual city and a major tourist attraction in Sri Lanka, has a lot to offer; Its beauty has made people remain awestruck and spellbound, looking at the variety it has to offer to the tourists is indeed a serene and beautiful.
+Only if you are good enough to grab it!
 What are you waiting for?
 So, is Sri Lanka trip on the cards already?
 If yes, then make sure you add the best places to visit in Kandy.

-A. Some of the uncommon places to visit in Kandy are commonwealth war cemetry, Udawattekele sanctuary, international buddhist museum and more.
+A. Some of the uncommon places to visit in Kandy are Commonwealth War Cemetery, Udawattekele Sanctuary, International Buddhist Museum and more.

 Looking To Book An International Holiday?